sswbelser/WDI-0201/README.md

 #README

 To Do List for WDI Week 2.
+Some redundancies potentially exist from recent OOP Refactor.